IsuruGunarathne/wso2-IS-docker-kubernetes/Readme.md

 `kubectl logs -f <pod name>`

 #### expose IS 6.1 deployment (optional)

-This exposes the deployment directly to the host machine
+This exposes the deployment directly to the host machine and creates a service named with the same name as the deployment

 `kubectl expose deployment is-deployment --type=NodePort --port=9443 --target-port=9443`